jz-corona/midnight1maniac2/README.md

 - 👀 I’m interested in all things tech related
 - 🌱 I’m currently learning C++ and SQL
 - 💞️ I’m looking to collaborate on Gaming projects or database projects
-- 📫 How to reach me on here.

 <!---
 midnight1maniac2/midnight1maniac2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.